ChloeDoesThings/osu-replay-analysis-tool/README.md

 ## What cheats/hacks does it detect
 ### Timewarp
-It uses Replay Frames to see if the rate of frames is invalid, if so the player most likely used Timewarp.
+It uses Replay Frames to see if the replayframe frame time is invalid, if so the player most likely used Timewarp.
+Usually the frame time is 16.67.

 ### Relax
 Determines if the player used Relax in the replay using multiple methods.